Nourish - 26 Ways to Use Your Jar of Coconut Oil

 No. 4 – All Over Moisturizer from Head to Toe

-Coconut oil is a great moisturiser for your face and all the way to your toes.
-Coconut oil has amazing moisturizing properties so works wonders for anyone with dry or cracked skin.
+Coconut is a great moisturiser for your face and all the way to your toes.
+It has amazing moisturizing properties so works wonders for anyone with dry or cracked skin.
 It’s also full of natural antioxidant properties making it great for banishing wrinkles and soothing skin irritation.

 No. 5 – Oil Pulling